logithalakshmanan/Module-4/File Handling : Count Lines Not Starting with 'T'.md

 ## Result
- File Handling in Python: Count Lines Not Starting with 'T' is verified
+ File Handling in Python: Count Lines Not Starting with 'T' is verified.